-A MySQL Enterprise Monitor Agent monitors a MySQL server and sends data to the Advisors.
-The data is interpreted and displayed MySQL Enterprise Monitor User Interface.
+A MySQL Enterprise Monitor Agent monitors a MySQL server and sends data to the MySQL Enterprise Service Manager.
+The data is interpreted by the MySQL Enterprise Advisors and displayed in the MySQL Enterprise Monitor User Interface.
 The following section describes how to install the Agent on all platforms.

 The Agent uses three users with different connection levels: Admin, General (optional), and Limited (optional).
-These can be created manually or by the installation or configuration process.
+These can be created manually or by the installation and configuration process.